fake-name/xA-Scraper/README.md

 Currently, there are some aspects that need work.
 The artist selection system is currently a bit broken, as I was in the process of converting it from being based on text-files to being stored in the database.
 Currently, there isn't a clean way to remove artists from the scrape list, though you can add or modify them.

+The Yiff-Party scraper requires significant external infrastructure, as it currently depends on threading it's fetch requests through my [autotriever](https://github.com/fake-name/AutoTriever) project.
+This depends on having both a publically available RabbitMQ instance, and an executing instance of the FetchAgent components of the [ReadableWebProxy](https://github.com/fake-name/ReadableWebProxy) fetch-agent RPC service on your local LAN.

 ## Note: